DIMSI-IS/BackROLL/README.md

 ### Compose projects

-Learn more about configuring and running Backroll in the [dedicated compose projects’ README](./compose_project/README.md).
+Learn more about setting up and running Backroll in the [dedicated compose projects’ README](./compose_project/README.md).

 ## Backroll configuration